alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### outV(), inV(), bothV() and otherV()

 When reaching an edge during the traversal, you may be interested in its incident vertices.
-Therefore, GIE supports gremlin steps that traverse from source edges to their incident vertices.
+Therefore, GIE supports Gremlin steps that traverse from source edges to their incident vertices.

 :::{figure-md}
 <img src="../images/out_in_vertices.png"